rachanahegde/tarot-card-reader/README.md

 <img src="Design/Mobile_Design_4.png" width="250px">  <img src="Design/Mobile_Design_5.png" width="250px">  <img src="Design/Mobile_Design_6.png" width="250px">
 <img src="Design/Mobile_Design_7.png" width="250px">  <img src="Design/Mobile_Design_with_AI_Chat.png" width="250px">

-## Features (currently building)
-- Users can select 3 cards to get a reading on their past, present, and future.
-- Users can also ask an AI virtual assistant questions about their tarot reading and it significance.

 ## To Do
  -	~Design in Figma – for phone and desktop~